filip-pr/Uni-Art/README.md

 - `int` is a 4 byte unsigned integer in big endian ordering
 - `string` is a varying length string encoded in utf-8
 - `bool` is a 1 byte value representing a boolean
-- `unicode char bytes` is a 3 bit unsigned integer value in big endian ordering representing a Unicode character index
+- `unicode char bytes` is a 3 byte unsigned integer value in big endian ordering representing a Unicode character index
 - `audio channel sample` is a signed 2 byte integer in big endian ordering

 ### Font bytes